Spanish Immersion for Adults in Costa Rica & Ecuador

 Absolutely.
 Most of the time the program cost is spread out over 3 payments.
 If you need other specific arrangements, we can probably be flexible with you.
 If you’d like to make just one payment, that’s fine too.
 Acceptable forms of payment are Visa, Master, Discover, Check and Cash.

-In general, yes.
+Some do, not all.
 This depends on your service provider and your specific phone, so check with your service provider first.
 If your specific phone isn’t capable, most service providers have world phone rental options.
-You can purchase calling cards when you arrive to Costa Rica.
-We also recommend Skype, What’sApp, and Facetime for staying in touch back home.
+This isn’t usually the most economical way to call home when you’re in Costa Rica or Ecuador.
+You can purchase local chips you arrive to the country.
+We recommend using Skype, What’sApp or FaceTime.
+If you won’t have a computer with you, your Common Ground trip leader always will and you’re welcome to use our computers to call home.

 Absolutely.
-Of course it’s always a good idea to have a little local cash on you (Colones for Costa Rican or Dollars for Ecuador), but honestly you don’t need much right away when traveling with a Common Ground group.
-After you get settled into your host family, we’ll make sure you have the opportunity to exchange $US right away.
-We do not recommend exchanging your money at the airport as they generally have unfavorable exchange rates.
-Credit & Debit cards are accepted throughout both countries, and ATM machines are more and more common every year.
+Of course it’s always a good idea to have a little cash on you in Colones (Costa Rican currency) or USD for Ecuador (Ecuador is on the US dollar), but honestly you don’t need much right away when traveling with a Common Ground Spanish Immersion group.
+After you get settled into your host family, we’ll make sure you have the opportunity to get local currency right away.
+We do not recommend exchanging you money at the airport as they generally have unfavorable exchange rates.
+Credit & Debit cards are accepted throughout the country, and ATM machines are more and more common every year.
 The ATM is convenient, and usually provides a good exchange rate.
 It is important to notify your bank that you will be traveling abroad, and you’ll probably want to inquire about any foreign transaction and/or currency fees.

 A good rule of thumb is $2-$3/day that our driver is shuttling you around, and $3-$5/day that a guide is leading you.
 They work very hard for you, and we take great pleasure in thanking them generously at the end of our programs.